cleverpush/cleverpush-developer-docs/docs/sdks/android/setup.md

 </service>
 ```

-If you're only looking to customize the incoming CleverPush notifications, please look at the "Notification Extender Service" in the left menu.
+If you're only looking to customize the incoming CleverPush notifications, please look at the "Notification Service Extension" in the left menu.